Mac Won't Boot from USB | Check These Simple Solutions - Qiling

 Step 3.
 Select the USB drive from Disk Utility's sidebar.

 Step 4.
-Click Erase and select Mac OS Extended (Journaled) format and GUID Partition Map as the scheme.
-Name the USB drive as "Untitled" and click Erase.
+Erase the USB drive, select Mac OS Extended (Journaled) format and GUID Partition Map scheme, name it "Untitled", and click Erase.

 Step 5.
-Open Terminal and type in the following command: sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled.
-Replace "Big Sur" with the name of the macOS version you downloaded.
+Open Terminal and type in the command: sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled, replacing "Big Sur" with the name of the downloaded macOS version.

 Step 6.
 Type in your administrator password and press Y when asked.